bckenstler/CLR/README.md

 ## History

 `CyclicLR()` keeps track of learning rates, loss, metrics and more in the `history` attribute dict.
-This is what generated the plots above.
+This generated many of the plots above.

 Note: iterations in the history is the running training iterations; it is distinct from the cycle iterations and does not reset.
 This allows you to plot your learning rates over training iterations, even after you change/reset the cycle.